Nika riots: Interpretations

 The causes and the accounts of the riots are debated.
 Geoffrey Greatrex offers the most common view that Justinian's miscommunication, indecisiveness and inconsistency with the circus factions caused and escalated the riots.
 But it has been posited that had his predecessors shown the same lack of consistency, they too could have been subjected to a "Nika" riot.
 It is the view of Mischa Meier that Justinian might have intentionally provoked the riots so that his political rivals within the senate, like Hypatius might reveal themselves to him.
 However, Rene Pfeilschifter rejects this argument, considering it radical.
+J.A.S.
+Evans posit the view that the riots had no single cause, and that factors such as Justinian's reforms, senatorial discontentment and the aggrievement of the Blues and Greens all contributed to the outbreak of the riots.
+Peter Sarris also offers the view that Justinian's shifting attitude towards the factions had ignited the riot, but the Constantinoplitan political class had exploited and exacerbated the riots as well.
 Clemens Koehn argues that the Nika rioters exhibited unusually militarised behaviour, deliberately seeking weapons and coordinating their actions more like soldiers than a spontaneous urban mob.
 Koehn also re-examines the sequence of events and argues that Justinian may indeed have temporarily withdrawn from the palace during the height of the riots, interpreting this as evidence of the emperor’s limited control rather than deliberate strategy.
 (Note: This is because some sources, such as the Chronicon Paschale, state Hypatius was told by a doctor within the palace that Justinian had left.)
 The motive for departure, whether it happened or not, is contested; Theophanes believes it was due to panic, whereas Westbrook suggests Justinian hoped to get fresh troops garrisoned in Thrace.
+Other historians had also noted the militancy of the Green Faction.

 Most scholars believe that the timeline provided is derived from two diverging traditions, including one by John Malalas and one by Procopius.
 Procopius provides an insider perspective from the palace while Malalas recounts the Nika riots as an outsider of the events in the city.
 Procopius, as a legal advisor to Belisarius, might have enhanced Belisarius' role.
 Recent scholarship has further developed this distinction.
-Clemens Koehn highlights how Procopius’ Wars employs dramatic and rhetorical strategies that may distort the chronology, while Malalas offers a civic perspective shaped by local loyalties.
-He infers that Procopius’ account should be treated with caution and not regarded as the sole authoritative version of the riot.
-Koehn also reassesses Procopius’ portrayal of the riot’s conclusion, suggesting that the intervention of Belisarius, Mundus, and Narses, though a result of Justinian’s rapid reaction to the crisis, may not have been part of a carefully premeditated imperial plan, but rather a hastily coordinated response once the Blues turned against Hypatius.
+Clemens Koehn highlights how Procopius' Wars employs dramatic and rhetorical strategies that may distort the chronology, while Malalas offers a civic perspective shaped by local loyalties.
+He infers that Procopius' account should be treated with caution and not regarded as the sole authoritative version of the riot.
+Koehn also reassesses Procopius' portrayal of the riot’s conclusion, suggesting that the intervention of Belisarius, Mundus, and Narses, though a result of Justinian’s rapid reaction to the crisis, may not have been part of a carefully premeditated imperial plan, but rather a hastily coordinated response once the Blues turned against Hypatius.

-Some believe that a number of the senators saw this as an opportunity to overthrow Justinian, as they were opposed to his new taxes and his lack of support for the nobility.